Eurosmart2004/COS30019-Inference-Engine/README.md

 ## Description

-This project is an inference engine developed for the COS30019 course.
+This project is an inference engine developed for the Assignment 2 of course unit COS30019 - Introduction to Artificial Intelligence.
 It uses various logical inference methods to derive conclusions from a given knowledge base.

+### General Information

+* Programming Language: Python 3.12.3
+* The program is designed to be executed with a CLI (e.g. Powershell for Windows).

 ## Installation